maxcruzq/Python_ML_Salifort_Motors_Employee_Retention_Project/README.md

 # Python Machine Learning Salifort Motors Employee Retention Project

 ## Overview
-A project overview should be a few sentences long stating the problem you solved, what data was used in the project, and your modeling results.

 - Salifort Motors seeks to improve employee retention and answer the following question:
 What’s likely to make the employee leave the company?